Privacy Policy

 Right to Arbitrate.
 You may, under certain conditions, invoke binding arbitration for complaints regarding Data Privacy Framework compliance.
 More details can be found here.

 Accountability for Onward Transfers.
-We take responsibility for the processing of personal information we receive and subsequently transfer to a third party.
-In the case of an onward transfer, Harvey remains liable if such a third-party processes personal information in a way that is inconsistent with the Data Privacy Framework Principles, unless we can demonstrate that we were not responsible for the event that gave rise to the damage.
+We take responsibility for the processing of Personal Data we receive and subsequently transfer to a third party.
+In the case of an onward transfer, Harvey remains liable if such a third-party processes Personal Data in a way that is inconsistent with the Data Privacy Framework Principles, unless we can demonstrate that we were not responsible for the event that gave rise to the damage.

 If you want to contact us with any inquiries or complaints regarding our reliance on the DPFs, you can email us at privacy@harvey.ai.